o-striuk/face-recognition/README.md

 # Description

 This script allows you to recognize faces on photo based on previously provided images.
-It uses the Face Recognition library that is built using the Dlib.
+It uses the Face Recognition library that is built using Dlib.
 You need to create a folder with one image file of each person you want to recognize.
 And a second folder with the faces you want to identify.

 # Modules to Install